 - Social and ethical impact of procedural content generation

-- Applications to games other than Super Mario Bros are especially welcome!
+- Applications to new games, content, or domains are especially welcome!